 Fibre optic – A fibre optic cable in which individual optical fibres are formed into a cable.

-Fuse – a short piece of wire, that will conduct current continuously up to a certain level, but melt if the current rises significantly above that level.
-It ís also designed to become an open circuit when it does blow – automatically switching off the current before any serious damage is done.
+Fuse – a short piece of wire that will conduct current continuously up to a certain level but melt if the current rises significantly above that level.
+It is also designed to become an open circuit when it does blow – automatically switching off the current before any severe damage is done.

-Halogen Lamp – a light where the filament is contained in a bulb that is filled with a gas mixture that includes a gas from the halogen ‘family’, for instance iodine or fluorine.
+Halogen Lamp – a light where the filament is contained in a bulb filled with a gas mixture that includes gas from the halogen ‘family’, for instance, iodine or fluorine.
 A halogen light has a longer life than a normal filament light and does not lose brightness over its lifetime.